Tree Care Following Purchase

 Drilling of holes, or shaving the bark off the tree does not help the tree drink more water.
 Make sure there is a space between the bottom of the tree and the bowl.

-Next, after your tree is set up, fill the bowl in the stand full of hot water.
+Next, after your tree is set up, fill the bowl in the stand full of warm or hot water.
 This will help open the tree’s pores so that it can start drawing water.
 It is important to closely monitor the water level in the tree stand, especially during the first 24 hours.
 Your tree may drink several gallons of water during this time.
 Don’t let the water go dry!
 If the water runs dry, the tree’s pores may close up and it may not draw water again unless another fresh cut is made.
 Keep an eye on it!
 Continue to watch the water level in the stand and fill as needed.
 Don’t be alarmed if your tree does not drink a lot of water.
 Some trees will drink many gallons of water and trees may not.
 It largely depends on the type of tree, soil moisture in the fields, the temperature and humidity in your home, and individual variation among trees.
 After the season, be sure to recycle your tree!

 Taking all of these steps will start the tree's natural flow of moisture from the water in the stand into the trunk and finally into all of the branches.
 Remember, a moist and fresh tree is a much safer tree – and it will also last longer and look better as well.